-When a patient has agreed to commence supply from their nominated community pharmacy, the Hepatitis C Pharmacist will contact the community pharmacist to agree arrangements for the pharmaceutical care of the patient.
-Following confirmation a Patient Treatment Notification form (Appendix 1) will be sent to the community pharmacy containing patient specific information along with contact details for the Hepatitis C Pharmacist.
-The medicines will be prescribed monthly by the Hepatitis C Pharmacist on HBP prescriptions bearing the patient's community health index (CHI) number and an instruction for instalment dispensing / supervision if required.
+NHS Highland Pharmacy Services will then contact the community pharmacy to confirm arrangements with them.
+A copy of the Patient Treatment Notification Form (Appendix 1) will be sent to the community pharmacy containing patient specific information along with contact details for the Hepatitis C Pharmacist.
+The medicines will be prescribed monthly by the Hepatitis C Pharmacist on HBP prescriptions bearing the patient's community health index (CHI) number and an instruction for instalment dispensing/supervision if required.